Types of Employment

 Shift work

 Shift workers are usually permanent employees.
-If you are a permanent shift worker, you are entitled to all of the minimum standards laid out in the National Employment Standards, plus those in the award or agreement that covers your workplace.
+If you are a permanent shift worker, you are entitled to all of the minimum standards laid out in the National Employment Standards (plus an extra week of annual leave), plus those in the award or agreement that covers your workplace.

 Labour hire

-Labour hire is a form of employment in which a company (“host”) hires a worker from a labour hire agency (“provider”) to perform duties.
+Labour hire is a form of employment in which an employer hires a worker from a labour hire agency.

-Gig workers (Also known as ‘regulated’ or ’employee-like’ workers)
+Gig workers (also known as ‘regulated’ or ’employee-like’ workers) are engaged by a digital labour platform.

 Regulated workers must satisfy at least two of the following conditions to be considered ‘employee-like’: